Date: 7th May 2016

-The Quiet Man 300 features the best scenery in the West of Ireland.
+The Quiet Man 300 features the best scenery in the West of Ireland, featuring a large section of the Wild Atlantic Way.
 The route is not hilly, and regular Audaxers would even call it flat.
 However, this far west, the weather can be severe.
 On a good day it is an easy 300 – on a bad day it is a tough one.

 Starting and finishing in Westport between Croagh Patrick and Clew Bay, the route takes in such delights as the Delphi Valley, Killary Harbour (where you might spot dolphins) and north Connemara.
 The “Plains of Mayo” are dramatically different and the landscape varies between lush and boggy on the way to the dramatic north coast.